homeserverhq/hshq/README.md

   ***Q: Only Ubuntu 22.04 is supported, any plans for 24.04?***

   **A:** Yes, 24.04 is on the near-term roadmap.
 We will only focus on the LTS releases.
 Some installation issues came up when 24.04 was first released, but they were not thoroughly investigated, so the issue was sidelined for the time being.
 We also have about <a href="https://wiki.homeserverhq.com/foss-projects" target="_blank">80 other open-source projects</a> to keep track of for updates, so its a mixed-bag of priorities.
-Our main goal is production-grade stability for the average non-IT person - even the slightest little error can wreak havoc.
+Our main goal with respect to the codebase is production-grade stability for the average non-IT person - even the slightest little error can wreak havoc.

   ***Q: Does this cost money?***